TechnologyEnhancedLearning/moodle-tool_muprog/docs/en/management_index.md

 * [Program users](management_program_users.md)
    * [User allocation](management_allocation.md)

-Programs can be established at either the system or course category context levels.
+Programs can be created at either the system or course category context levels.
 Access to the program management interface is, by default, limited to users with Manager or Editing teacher roles.

 ![List of programs](img/programs.png)